-To learn mathematics in a timely and fashion, Fred highly recommends that you complete his course of study in the order listed below.
+To learn mathematics in a timely fashion, Fred highly recommends that you complete his course of study in the order listed below.

 Don't be misled by the basic titles.
 Fred covers much more in each text than what the title indicates.
 Stan, who puts Fred's words to paper, has put a list of concepts taught in each book (a scope and sequence if you like that terminology) along with the sample lessons for each book from the series appearing on this website.